Build or buy? The case for outsourcing recruitment in times of uncertainty.

 In recent years, as RPO customers focus more heavily on employer branding, user experience and how talent acquisition can support broader business objectives such as diversity and inclusion, the commercial benefits of RPO have been somewhat less important.

-However, with Australian economists now predicting that it could take 18-months to return to pre-coronavirus market conditions (Oliver, 2020), cost efficiency will likely be front and centre expenditure and investment decisions for talent acquisition.
+But cost efficiency is now being repositioned front and centre in expenditure and investment decisions for talent acquisition.
 So how does recruitment process outsourcing stack up commercially?

 How RPO drives cost savings